huin/kerbcam2/design.md

 ### Story

-Top-level container object for a timeline, its tracks, and operations.
+Top-level container object for a timeline and operations.

 ### Timeline